Here are CICS mainframe interview questions and answers for freshers as well as experienced candidates to get their dream job.

 CICS has various batch regions in it, and there are certain datasets, which are primarily used for communication channels between CICS and the batch regions that fall out of the domain of CICS.
 Extra-partition TDQs help in this aforementioned process.

-On the contrary, intra-partition TDQs are basically channels of communication that are present within the region of CICS.
+On the contrary, intra-partition TDQs are channels of communication that are present within the region of CICS.
 These channels are divided into multiple queues.

 50. Every map is categorized into multiple fields, and there are three common working storage fields present for each of these respective fields.
 Mention those?